-PPM was contracted to assist with installation of a temporary fender system to allow the platform to continue to receive tankers and prevent a potential shut in of the Cook Inlet platforms as well as develop and execute a salvage plan to remove the 175-ton damaged fender from the water, take it to shore for repairs, and reinstall.
+PPM was contracted to assist with the installation of a temporary fender system to allow the platform to continue to receive tankers and prevent a potential shut-in of the Cook Inlet platforms as well as develop and execute a salvage plan to remove the 175-ton damaged fender from the water, take it to shore for repairs, and reinstall.
 Divers rigged the fender for removal.
 Fender was lifted using the 600-ton derrick D.B.
 Salvation and loaded onto the deck of a flat deck barge.
-The fender was then transported to the ASRC dock in Nikiski, AK where it was repaired by local fabricators and iron workers.
+The fender was then transported to the ASRC dock in Nikiski, AK where it was repaired by local fabricators and ironworkers.

 GDS and PPM returned to Cook Inlet a final time in October to load the repaired fender aboard a barge and transport to the Christy Lee Platform for re-installation.
 The D.B.
 Salvation was once again utilized to lift the repaired fender back into position along the north-side legs of the Platform.
 Hilcorp employees connected the fender to the falls relieving the D.B.
 Salvation of the load.
 After the fender tested operational, GDS and PPM demobilized from the site.

 The damaged fender was recovered by the D.B.
 Salvation, a 600-ton capacity heavy-lift rig.
-Floating platform is a 300x90x20 flat deck barge with a 4600 Series 4 Crane and 4 Drum Winch System with 110-ton Support Crane and 500 sqft Operations Center.
+The floating platform is a 300x90x20 flat deck barge with a 4600 Series 4 Crane and 4 Drum Winch System with 110-ton Support Crane and 500 sq ft Operations Center.
 The D.B.
 Salvation is set up for emergency response and marine salvage in challenging environments.
 The Christy Lee Platform is located on the western shores of Cook Inlet and is impacted by heavy currents and flowing ice.
-The project required careful planning and accurate execution in order to prevent enormous impacts to the oil production in Cook Inlet.
+The project required careful planning and accurate execution in order to prevent enormous impacts on oil production in Cook Inlet.
 Heavy lifts to and from barges to shore were conducted throughout the phased operation.